 4. Filing a Criminal Complaint with Law Enforcement Authorities

 In addition to being a violation of University policy, incidents of sexual misconduct, relationship violence and stalking may also constitute a crime.
 Thus, in cases involving potential criminal conduct, individuals may file a complaint with law enforcement authorities.
 Individuals are encouraged to report incidents of potential criminal conduct to law enforcement authorities or campus security officers who can assist with contacting law enforcement authorities.

 Reporting to law enforcement authorities does not preclude an individual from proceeding with a complaint under University policy.
 Because the standards for a violation of criminal law are different from the standards for a violation of University policy, criminal investigations and proceedings are not determinative of whether a violation of University policy has occurred.
 In other words, conduct may violate University policy even if law enforcement agencies or local prosecutors decline to prosecute.
 Complaints of sexual misconduct, relationship violence and stalking, and related University processes, may occur prior to, concurrent with, or following civil or criminal proceedings.

 The University has campus security officers who are specially trained to work with individuals reporting sexual misconduct, relationship violence and stalking.
-Upon request, campus security, the Director-Title IX Coordinator, and any student affairs dean, director or officer will provide assistance to an individual wishing to contact law enforcement authorities, including those seeking to obtain orders of protection, civil no-contact orders, restraining orders, or similar lawful orders issued by a criminal or civil court.
+Upon request, campus security, the Assistant Vice Provost, Title IX Coordinator, and any student affairs dean, director or officer will provide assistance to an individual wishing to contact law enforcement authorities, including those seeking to obtain orders of protection, civil no-contact orders, restraining orders, or similar lawful orders issued by a criminal or civil court.
 Contact information for local law enforcement authorities is available at Appendix B. Individuals also have the right to decline to report incidents to law enforcement authorities.